Functional testing comes in all shapes and sizes, and the same goes for functional testing tools.

 Pricing: Open-source

-XCUITest was built targeting iOS developers.
-As a sub-framework from the XCTest framework, users can validate mobile UI behaviors through test classes, methods and test targets.
+XCUITest was built for iOS developers.
+As a sub-framework of XCTest, it allows users to validate mobile UI behaviors using test classes, methods, and test targets.

 Feature highlights: